 COCOLIFE is committed to cultivating ethical responsibility which is central to enhancing public trust, company morale and long-term success.
-Consistent with this policy, it shall observe the letter and spirit of the law on anti-money laundering.
-COCOLIFE likewise supports the efforts of the Bangko Sentral ng Pilipinas, the Anti-Money Laundering Council (AMLC) and the Insurance Commission (IC) in combating money laundering and the financing of terrorism.
+Consistent with this policy, it shall observe the letter and spirit of the law on Anti-Money Laundering.
+COCOLIFE likewise supports the efforts of the Bangko Sentral ng Pilipinas, the Anti-Money Laundering Council (AMLC) and the Insurance Commission (IC) in combating money laundering and the terrorism-financing.